exercism/elm/exercises/practice/leap/.approaches/if-expression/content.md

     divisibleBy number =
       modBy number year == 0
   in
-    if divisbleBy(400) then
+    if divisibleBy 400 then
-      return True
+      True

-    else if divisbleBy(100) then
+    else if divisibleBy 100 then
-      return False
+      False

-    else if divisbleBy(4) then
-      return True

     else
-      return False
+      divisibleBy 4
 ```

 An [`if` expression][if-expression] (`if … then … else …`) is a compound expression that uses a test to determine which of two alternatives to evaluate to.